arukurei/daicon-docs/docs/node-reference/animated_daicon.en.md

 ---
 ### *Mesh & Shape-section*

-The “Mesh & Shape” section contains **Transform** parameters for Mesh and Shape.
+The “Mesh & Shape” section contains parameters for Mesh and Shape.

 ---
 ### *Slots-section*